23 Best Mind Bending Movies on Amazon Prime (August 2024)

 7. Nefarious (2023)

 Directed by Cary Solomon and Chuck Konzelman, ‘Nefarious’ pins psychiatrist Dr. James Martin (Jordan Belfi) against serial killer/death-row inmate Edward Wayne Brady (Sean Patrick Flanery), who is a tough nut to crack.
 If he can determine that that Brady is sane, he shall be executed; otherwise, he shall live.
 The previous psychiatrist committed suicide after talking to Brady, which is why Martin is warned by the warden.
 Brady believes he has a demon inhabiting his body and addresses the demon as “Nefariamus” (or Nefarious).
-While at first, it seems that Brady is making it up and that he might be subjected to a different kind of belief system, soon it gets clear that he knows things about Martin that he isn’t supposed to, including things that are happening in real-time.
+While at first, it seems that Brady is making it up and that he might be subjected to a different kind of belief system, soon it gets clear that he knows things about Martin that he isn’t supposed to, including things that are happening in real time.
 Does Brady really have a demon inside him?
 Or is he well-sourced?
 This independent film offers a thrilling watch that is underscored by the effective acting of Sean Patrick Flanery.
 You can watch the film here.

 6. We Need To Talk About Kevin (2011)

 In Lynne Ramsay’s ‘We Need to Talk About Kevin,’ the psychological thriller becomes a gripping exploration of the chilling dynamics between a mother and her troubled son.
-Tilda Swinton delivers a powerhouse performance as Eva, unraveling the complexities of her relationship with the titular Kevin.
+Tilda Swinton delivers a powerhouse performance as Eva, unraveling the complexities of her relationship with the titular Kevin (Ezra Miller).
 The film’s genius lies in its fragmented storytelling, jumping back and forth in time, creating an engaging puzzle that keeps audiences on edge.
 As Kevin’s unsettling behavior unfolds, Ramsay masterfully blurs the lines between nature and nurture, delivering a mind-bending narrative that digs deep into the psyche.
 Feel free to stream it here.

 5. Run Sweetheart Run (2020)